 Neural basis of spatial representations

 Spatial representation and navigation are essential for survival and one of the first cognitive abilities lost during neurodegenerative disease.
-Our understanding of how the brain encodes space has grown in recent years, but there are a number of unanswered questions: How do we dynamically map local environments and our position and orientation within them?
+Our understanding of how the brain encodes space has grown in recent years, but there are a number of unanswered questions: How do we use sensory inputs to dynamically map local environments and our position and orientation within them?
 How stable are these representations over time?
-And how do we make decisions based on navigational cues.
+And how do we make decisions based on navigational cues?

 In order to study the circuit-level remodeling accompanying memory, we are measuring and manipulating neural activity in neocortex and hippocampus as mice explore fictive environments.